RishitAgheraCA/Social_distencing_monitering_system/README.md

 # Social_distencing_monitering_system

-## Detect the distance less than given distance among the persons detected in the video.
+## Detects the distance less than given distance among the persons detected in the video.

 1. clone the code.
 2. download the Yolo3 weights,cfg,coco.names and put to data/model. or dowload from the drive https://drive.google.com/drive/folders/1_r5fCdvYyf39e-YSeWm5m430YPHFsYq1